 Sourced through Scoop.it from: www.verywell.com

 Tendonitis, the inflammation and swelling of a tendon due to irritation, can result from a variety of factor.
 Overuse of the tendon during sport activities or work activities are the most common causes for developing tendonitis.
 Repetitive and constant motions of specific body parts can begin to irritate the tendon and cause inflammation and swelling.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "What is Tendonitis?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "What is Tendonitis?" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.